Light

 Make sure your development database is up-to-date with your latest schema before running a generator!

-If you’re using edgedb project init, this is automatically handled for you.
+If you’re using edgedb project init, the connection is automatically handled for you.
 Otherwise, you’ll need to explicitly pass connection information via environment variables or CLI flags, just like any other CLI command.
 See Client Libraries > Connection for guidance.

 All generators look at your environment and guess what kind of files to generate (.ts vs .js + .d.ts) and what module system to use (CommonJS vs ES modules).
 You can override this with the --target flag.